Just for You

-Designed to give the student an introduction to the concepts required for the study of perception, conditioning, learning, intelligence, motivations, emotions, and personality.
+General Psychology is designed to give the student an introduction to the concepts required for the study of perception, conditioning, learning, intelligence, motivations, emotions, and personality.
 The interaction of heredity and environment is also stressed.
-Prerequisite to all other psychology courses.
+This course is a prerequisite to all other psychology courses.
+Prerequisite: English and Reading placement at college level.

 An introduction to the scientific study of the developing child.
 The age span covered ranges from the prenatal period up to puberty.
 Topics include age relevant studies of motor, cognitive, linguistic, social and personality growth.
 Prerequisite: PSY 103.